Punch-k/Prapanch_Punch_Kokkalemada/README.md

 Welcome to the source code for my professional portfolio.
 This repository houses my digital resume and interactive strategy case studies (including deep-dives into Supply Chain, M&A, and Corporate Strategy).

 **The Objective:** To build a dynamic, website portfolio that provides me with the right models to stress test business valuation.
-This repository showcases visual models I've developed, both through personal interest and professional experience - all without the sluggish load times of traditional CMS platforms.
+This repository showcases visual models I've developed, both through personal interest and professional experience - all with traditional GithubPage.

 **👇 Test your operational reflexes below!**